perindopril (pronounced per-in-do-pril) and indapamide (pronounced in-dap-a-mide)

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.

-COVERSYL PLUS helps most people with high blood pressure, but it may sometimes have unwanted side effects.
-These can include:
+COVERSYL PLUS helps most people with high blood pressure, but it may sometimes have unwanted side effects in a few people.

-Swelling of your lips, face, mouth, tongue or throat.
+serious.
+Swelling of your extremities (limbs, hands or feet), lips, face, mouth, tongue or throat.
+(Uncommon).

 Purple spots with occasional blisters on the front of your arms and legs and/or around your neck and ears (a rare condition